 Between meals, just rest – don’t snack 24/7.

-- Low-FODMAP.
-Again, this is the only current proven SIBO diet protocol out there.
+Again, this is one of the only proven SIBO diet protocol out there.
 This, in and of itself, is restrictive enough.
 But white rice.
 You can have white rice.
 And isn’t that just beautiful?!
-If you want help navigating, grab Reasonable SIBO.
+If you want help navigating FODMAP limitations, grab Reasonable SIBO.

 Instead of low carb or no carb, you could just try controlling the amount of carbohydrates you have at each sitting.
 Measure out 1/2 cup or less.
 See how you do with that.

 7. Just get on the lifestyle (vs. hardcore diet) train

 p.s.
 Many of these are described and talked about at length in The Gutsy Girl’s Bible: an approach to healing the gut.

 In 2015, Kelsey Marksteiner wrote a great post on Chris Kresser’s site called, “Why Dieting Alone is Not Enough to Treat SIBO.”
 In the article, she states,